tbreuss/mithril-by-examples/lifecycle-methods.md

 Components and virtual DOM nodes can have lifecycle methods, also known as hooks, which are called at various points during the lifetime of a DOM element.

 Lifecycle methods are only called as a side effect of a [m.render()](/tags/m.render/) call.
-They are not called if the DOM is modified outside of Mithril.
+They are not called if the DOM is modified outside of Mithril.js.

 - [oninit](#oninit)
 - [oncreate](#oncreate)